 The bouquet of fennel, cardamom, peppercorns, rose water and saffron intensifies and accentuates the concentrated flavor of fully boiled milk.

-Thandai is the perfect drink to serve on special days and festive occasions like Holi when you have to pamper the senses and rejuvenate the spirit.
+This is a perfect drink to serve on special days and festive occasions like Holi when you have to pamper the senses and rejuvenate the spirit.
 Holi, the festival of colors, definitely calls for this celebration drink known as Thandai.
-Luscious flavors of Thandai will certainly boost up your festive mood.
+Luscious flavors of this drink will certainly boost up your festive mood.

 As I wrote in my last post about Mawa Gujiya that, Holi, the festival of colors is approaching soon.
 So when we talk about Holi there are some things which are a must for this Holi festival — Gujiya (fried pastry filled with sweet mawa stuffing), and Thandai.
 Holi is never complete without these two.